Developer Resources

 Yes!
 The You.com API is production-ready.
 We recommend using our official SDKs, implementing proper error handling, and monitoring your usage to stay within rate limits.

-Custom agents must be created via the You.com UI.
+Custom Agents must be created via the You.com UI.
 Once created, you’ll receive an agent ID that can be used with the Custom Agent API.

 The Search API returns raw web results, while Agents synthesize information and provide natural language answers with citations.
 Use Search API for building custom UIs, and Agents for conversational experiences.